Revolutionized-IoT2/.github/PLATFORM-REVIEW.md

 breaking change.
 Publish JSON Schemas and generate the TypeScript models for the UI and the C++ structs for firmware from them.
 Implementation plan: M1 (with M2 for the JSON part).

 **A3.
-Make delivery reliable.** Add an orchestrator outbox (SQLite) for workflow deliveries and commands, with retry, backoff, dead-letter handling and a status API.
-Use MQTT QoS 1 for commands with a correlation id and an ack/result topic (`riot2/node/{id}/command/result`).
-Add a retained state snapshot topic so late subscribers (UI, connectors) get current state immediately.
+Make delivery reliable.** Add a durable outbox for workflow deliveries and commands, plus command correlation and result reporting, so failures are visible and retried within a time-to-live.
+The detailed design is in 7.1.

 **A4.
-Use a desired-state configuration and plugin model.** Replace "publish URL, node downloads" with versioned desired state: config revision, hash and signature.
-The node applies it, then reports its `appliedRevision` or errors on `online`/`status`.
-Plugins ship a manifest with a hash and a Core compatibility range.
-The node refuses incompatible or corrupted plugins and supports hot reload where possible.
-Signature verification of the manifest is added when A1 is enabled.
+Use a desired-state configuration and plugin model.** Give configurations a revision and a hash.
+Nodes apply only real changes, cache the last good configuration, and report what they applied.
+Plugins are verified and installed with rollback.
+The detailed design is in 7.2.

 **A5.
 Keep automation behind a provider interface.** The orchestrator emits domain events such as report received, node online and variable changed to an `IAutomationProvider`.
 Elsa is the implementation, reached over the existing gRPC contract via the outbox.
 This keeps the orchestrator engine-agnostic and testable.
+Delivered together with phase 1 of 7.1.

 **A6.
-Build a connector SDK.** Package config validation, MQTT lifecycle, template snapshots, bounded durable queues, health, metrics and retry in one library.
-Influx becomes the reference connector, and new connectors (Prometheus, Home Assistant, Timescale) become small.
+Build a connector SDK.** Package the generic parts of a connector in one library: configuration validation, MQTT lifecycle, orchestrator handshake, template catalog, bounded queue with an optional disk spool, batching, retry, health and metrics.
+Influx becomes the reference connector, and new connectors (Prometheus, Home Assistant, Timescale) only implement a sink.
+The detailed design is in 7.3.

 **A7.
-Integrate Matter as a hosted service.** Run a single persisted ControlBridge and aggregator node inside the orchestrator as a DI hosted service.
-Map RIoT2 templates to stable bridged endpoint ids.
-Add a DNS-SD `IOperationalPeerResolver` for outbound bindings.
+Finish the Matter integration.** Most of this is already in place:

+- `MatterBridgeService` runs as a hosted service (`MatterBackgroundService`).
+- Its state persists through `MatterConfigurationStore`.
+- RIoT2 templates map to bridged endpoints through `MatterEndpointComposer`/`RiotBridgedDeviceAdapter`.

+Remaining: a DNS-SD `IOperationalPeerResolver` for outbound bindings, a check that bridged endpoint ids stay stable when node configuration changes, and splitting `MatterBridgeService` (M3).

 **A8.
 Share a firmware NodeRuntime.** Move Wi-Fi, MQTT, configuration, OTA and peripheral lifecycle into `RIoT2.Ard.Shared`, with a shared view-model layer and board-specific renderers for Core2 and Dial.
 Build new peripherals on the existing `IPeripheral`/`PeripheralManager` interface;
 `WiegandI2CPeripheral` would be the next one.
 Implementation plan: M5.

 **A9.
-Make operations first-class.** Ship one `docker-compose.yml` for the whole stack in this repo, with health checks, named volumes, `.env`-based secrets and a dependency order.
-Add OpenTelemetry traces/metrics (report rate, command latency, MQTT reconnects, queue depth) with a Prometheus endpoint.
-Add structured JSON logs and backup/restore for `StoredObjects`.
+Make operations first-class.** One `docker-compose.yml` for the whole stack, consistent logging with retention, built-in metrics with an optional observability profile, and backup/restore at two levels (configuration from the UI, full system from a script).
+The detailed design is in 7.4.

 **A10.
 Unify engineering practices.** One .NET version (10 LTS), central package management (`Directory.Packages.props`), typed `IOptions<T>` configuration with startup validation shared by